Freshwater Aquarium Basics

 You can use any type of Substrate or gravel that is meant for freshwater to cover the bottom of your aquarium.
 It is important to select a substrate or gravel meant for freshwater so it will not buffer or raise your pH.
 We offer several size gradients and colors from which you can choose to fit your personal preference.
 If you wish to keep live plants or a special type of fish (like stingrays) more specific substrates will be needed.

 Adding plants and decorations allows you to add your personal style and touch to your aquarium's environment.
-They also gives your fish spaces to swim through and hide if they need a break from the stress.
+They also give your fish spaces to swim through and hide if they need a break from the stress.

 A heater is required to keep the temperature of your aquarium water between 76-80 degrees F. Proper water temperature will keep your fish's immune system working properly.